Sydney 2000

 The first thing I recommend you do is look at the route /map that the cruise will take.
 Most will cover the eastern side of the harbour from Circular Quay to Rose Bay and over towards the heads and head under the bridge to Lavender Bay and over to Darling Harbour.

-Some will go a little further down the western side of the harbour towards the Gladesville Bridge.
-Others also go right into the little coves and beaches of North and South Head.
-If you can, try to find one that includes Middle harbour; very few do, but this is an exceptional part of the harbour and worth looking for.
+Some itineraries go a little further west towards the Gladesville Bridge, while others duck into the smaller coves and beaches around North and South Head.
+If you can find one that includes Middle Harbour, it’s a bonus—very few cruises reach this part of the harbour and it’s one of the most scenic areas.

 There are so many companies and styles of harbour cruises available it makes choosing one a challenging exercise.
 I have taken more of these cruises than I can count, and I have been disappointed more than once, so taking some time to choose a good one is worth it.